MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_04-Implement_Virtual_Networking.md

     | Resource Group | **az104-04-rg1-[deployId]** |
     | Name | **contoso.org** |

+1. Click Review and Create.
+Let validation occur, and hit Create again to submit your deployment.

     >**Note**: Wait for the private DNS zone to be created.
 This should take about 2 minutes.

 1. Click **Go to resource** to open the **contoso.org** DNS private zone blade.

 1. On the **contoso.org** private DNS zone blade, in the **Settings** section, click **Virtual network links**

-1. Add a virtual network link with the following settings (leave others with their default values):
+1. Click **+ Add** to create a virtual network link with the following settings (leave others with their default values):

     | Setting | Value |
     | --- | --- |